Ruin0x11/modding-opennefia-by-example/src/en/introduction.md

 This guide will try to keep the explanations to a minimum and focus on providing various examples of how the engine can be added to.
-For a more comprehensive introduction to the engine and a guide on how to set up the source code, you can check out the official wiki.
+For a more comprehensive introduction to the engine and a guide on how to set up the source code, check out the official wiki.

 ## Following Along